Thom's Preferred Sony APS-C Lens Set

 bythom sigma 56mm

 At the telephoto end, the 85mm equivalent you want is also Sigma: 56mm f/1.4 DC DN Contemporary.
-Also fast, also outperforms the other options, and also not particularly expensive.
+Also fast, also outperforms the other options, and again not particularly expensive.

 If you need a "normal" lens between those two, you could opt for the matching Sigma 30mm f/1.4 DC DN Contemporary, though the Sony 35mm f/1.8 OSS is also a good choice.
 If you need a 35mm equivalent, the best choice optically is the Sony Zeiss 24mm f/1.8.

 What, no Zeiss Touit or Batis lenses?
 No. They are pricey for what you get.
-That said, if you need to go wider with an autofocus prime than 24mm equivalent, the Batis 12mm f/2.8 is probably your best choice.
+That said, if you need to go wider with an autofocus prime than 24mm equivalent, the Batis 12mm f/2.8 is a good choice if you can find it at a reasonable price.

 Zooms